-- Every script should begin with a comment block, which describes the scripts' purpose; any argument used (if applicable), and return values (if applicable), inputs-outputs, and name of script. - Comment may also be used in the body of the script to explain individual sections or lines of codes. - It is also used to describe variable definition or declarations. - Inline comments should be made with the. //.
-Comment style and should be indented at the same level as the code described. - For multiple line comments we write between / /.
+- Every script should begin with a comment block, which describes the purpose of the script; any argument used (if applicable), return values (if applicable), inputs-outputs, and the name of the script. - Comment may also be used in the body of the script to explain individual sections or lines of codes. - It is also used to describe variable definitions or declarations. - Inline comments should be made with the. //.
+Comment style and should be indented at the same level as the code described. - For multiple line comments we write between /\....\/.